 Average Doctor Salaries by Specialty

-The average salary of a doctor can be an important consideration when deciding what field you want to specialize in or whether you want to pursue a medical degree.
+The average salary of a doctor is an important consideration when deciding which medical field you want to specialize in or whether you want to pursue a medical degree.
 There are many factors to weigh when considering specialties, and understanding how much money different types of doctors make per year can help with financial planning and give you an estimate of when you can expect to pay off your medical school loans.
 This guide discusses the highest and lowest-paying salaries for doctors by specialty and which U.S. cities and states pay their doctors the best.

 TABLE OF CONTENTS